shyama7004/OpenCV-Personal-Documentation/readme.md/Introduction.md

 Each of these modules has a specific purpose and provides a set of functionalities to perform various computer vision tasks.
 The subsequent sections of the document describe the functionality of each module in detail.
 However, it is important to first understand the common API concepts used throughout the library.

+- `API (Application Programming Interface)`: A set of definitions and protocols that enables two software components to communicate with each other, allowing data and functionality to be exchanged over the internet.

 ### API Concepts

 #### `cv` Namespace